- 1 Launch And Pray “Optimization.”

 For whatever reason they won’t give you a pay bump, shop your offer around to other networks.

-Or if you have enormous budgets you can even go directly to the advertiser to see if you can get a better payout.
+If you have an enormous budget, you can also go directly to the advertiser to see if you can get a better payout.

 Usually, you can get a 10-20% payout bump as the affiliate manager doesn’t want to lose your volume.